rlucente-se-jboss/ib-fips-stig/README.md

 ## Demo
 ### Generate the blueprint files
-Generate the blueprint file to prepare the rpm-ostree image to comply with some of the controls in the DISA STIG.
+Generate the blueprint file to prepare the rpm-ostree image to comply with controls in the DISA STIG.
+The list of controls will be tailored later.

     cd ~/ib-fips-stig
     oscap xccdf generate fix \